 Call 01473 252158 or make a Product enquiry

 If you want to order this piece, either contact our head office on 01473 252158 or visit our workshops in Ipswich to order.

 When you’re happy with the design and size of the piece and have decided on the finish, we’ll send you an order acknowledgement and take a 50 per cent deposit.

 Unless we have it in stock, each piece takes between 8-10 weeks to make, sometimes longer if it’s more complicated to produce.

 When your item is nearing completion, we’ll contact you to arrange delivery and take the balance.

 Delivery via Titchmarsh & Goodwin van can be arranged to most areas of the country.
-A delivery charge of £70 is required and we can not guarantee specific dates and times.
+A delivery charge may apply, starting from £70, depending on your location and we cannot guarantee specific dates and times.

 Furniture Care Notes